Closed

 Where is the Newfoundland and Labrador resort property investment tax credit available?

-The Newfoundland and Labrador resort property investment tax credit program is available provincial, Newfoundland and Labrador.
+The Newfoundland and Labrador resort property investment tax credit program is available the province of Newfoundland and Labrador.

 Is the Newfoundland and Labrador resort property investment tax credit a grant, loan, or tax credit?